 Make this easy and best homemade Guacamole Dip at home in under 10 minutes.
-This Authentic Mexican Dip is healthy, Vegan, Gluten-Free and super simple to make.
-Here is how to make it.
+This Authentic Mexican Dip is healthy, Vegan, Gluten-Free, and super simple to make.

 This easy and delicious dip can be made in no time and you are going to love the compliments that you are going to get for this no-frills dip.

 To make authentic guacamole, you are going to need fresh, high-quality ingredients.
 It is important you use fresh and ripe avocado to get the best flavor.
 So let’s make this amazing authentic Mexican dip and get the party started.